-I am a writer and director and my practice encompasses poetry, theatre, audio and applied arts.
+I am a poet and director and my practice encompasses poetry, theatre, audio and applied arts.
 I founded The Poetry Exchange in 2014 which began as an independent artist enquiry and has gone on to become a national and international project with an award winning podcast engaging poetry lovers and new audiences for poetry across the world.
 You can read more about the ideas and practice I’m involved with through my work with this project here.

 I enjoy the interplay between my own writing and curating and directing the material of other writers in a wide range of projects and productions.
 My own poems have appeared in a variety of journals in the UK, USA and on BBC Radio.
 They have also been shortlisted in The Bridport Prize, The Wolverhampton Literature Festival and The Christchurch Canterbury International poetry prize.